 The aim of these interventions is to enrich methodologies with new dimensions and open doors for transdisciplinary collaboration.

-We help ambitious designers and artists anchor their practices in theory and trends in visual communication.
+We help ambitious designers and artists anchor their practices in theory and latest developments in visual communication.

 Exposure to other disciplines allows participants to see the wider social and political relevance of what they do; this in turn helps them establish a strong ethical position — the compass that guides designers towards a sustainable practice.